trimstray/nginx-admins-handbook/README.md

 #### Installation from source

-There are currently two versions of Nginx:
+There are currently two versions of NGINX:

 - **stable** - is recommended, doesn’t include all of the latest features, but has critical bug fixes from mainline release
 - **mainline** - is typically quite stable as well, includes the latest features and bug fixes and is always up to date